 Step 2: Select the Export option from its menu and click on the export video option.

 Step 3: Now click on the 'Create a Video' option

 Step 4: Expand the Computer and HD Displays option to choose the video's output size and format settings.

 Step 5: Click on the drop-down arrow located on the right side of the presentation quality as shown in the picture above.
 It allows you to expand the record timings and narrations menu.
 You can use it to select whether you're using recording timings or not.
 If not then set the duration of each slide using the timings option at the bottom.

 Step 6: After step 4 click on the 'Create Video button' to show the Save As dialogue box.

 Step 7: It's time to select the location, where you want to place or save your video file.
 Choose a suitable name for the video file with the video file type.c

 Step 8: At the end hit the 'Save' button and now PowerPoint will start converting your presentation file into a video.

 The significance of PowerPoint presentation is never hidden.
-Be it a school/college assignment or a business proposal, the PowerPoint always played a role of an essential tool to present your knowledge.
-And it really sucks!
-When any of your important presentations gets deleted or corrupted.
+Be it a school/college assignment or a business proposal, the PowerPoint always played the role of an essential tool to present your knowledge.
+And it sucks!
+When any of your important presentations get deleted or corrupted.
 But with above listed step-guide solutions you can get your .ppt files back.
-Moreover, if you’re not a technical goof and looking for a simple method then you can go for Recoverit software, single window for your all data backup solution.
+Moreover, if you’re not a technical goof and looking for a simple method then you can go for Recoverit software, a single window for your all data backup solution.

 We hope that our article would have provided you a comprehensive solution to your problem.
 You can find out your case from our case list and act accordingly with our given solutions.